romanlarionov/RayTracer/README.md

 Ray Tracer
 ==========

-Simple path tracer written in a single file. stb_image_write.h is used to output to png format.
+Simple path tracer. stb_image_write.h is used to output to png format.
+Only tested on OS X so far.

 ```
 g++ -std=c++11 -Wall -I include -o raytracer raytracer.cpp && ./raytracer